households savings ratio, seasonally adjusted

 No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 08.00 am.
 Prior to this, a minimum of three months' advance notice is given in the Statistics Release Calendar.
 This is one of Statistics Norway’s key principles for ensuring that all users are treated equally.

-The annual non-financial sector accounts are fully consistent with other parts of the national accounts statistics, that is the annual national accounts (the real accounts), the quarterly national accounts, and the annual non-financial sector accounts.
+The annual and quarterly non-financial sector accounts are fully consistent with other parts of the national accounts statistics, including the annual and quarterly national accounts (the real accounts), and the annual financial sector accounts.
 The Norwegian Balance of Payments (BoP) is an integrated system in the Norwegian system of national accounts, and the BoP figures are fully consistent with other NA figures, including the annual and quarterly non-financial sector accounts.
 The regional accounts by county, as well as various satellite accounts (environment, tourism, health, non-profit institutions) are all based on the annual NA, so these accounts are therefore also consistent and compatible with the annual and quarterly non-financial sector accounts.
 Previous published figures from the regional accounts and various satellite accounts are, however, not revised as a part of main revision of the national accounts, so figures for previous years may not necessarily be compatible with updated national accounts time series.

 As mentioned in the chapter "Production: Data sources and sampling", the national accounts are based on various statistical sources.
 The source statistics may not use the same definitions or groupings as the national accounts.
 As a result, figures in the source statistics may be adapted or corrected before use in the national accounts.
 Published figures in the source statistics of certain industries may therefore not correspond to published figures in the national accounts.